Skip to main content

 How Do Lifestyle Interventions Modulate the Gut Microbiome?

 This academic perspective reframes the mechanisms of diet and exercise.
 Their benefits are mediated, in large part, through their profound impact on the gut microbiota.
-A diet rich in diverse, fermentable fibers directly nourishes beneficial microbes, promoting the production of short-chain (SCFAs) like butyrate.
+A diet rich in diverse, fermentable fibers directly nourishes beneficial microbes, promoting the production of short-chain fatty acids (SCFAs) like butyrate.

 Butyrate serves as the primary energy source for the cells lining the colon, strengthening the gut barrier and reducing LPS translocation.
 It also has systemic anti-inflammatory effects and has been shown to improve insulin sensitivity.